Yeh Hai Mohabbatein SPOILER: MAJOR TWIST! Dulhan Swap On The Show; Ishita To Take Mihika’s Place!

 Ishita Gets Ready Like Mihika

 On the other hand, Ishita gets ready as a bride.
 She dresses just like Mihika and takes her place.
-None of the family members will be aware of her plan.
+None of the family members would be aware of her plan.

 Did Mihika Help Ishita?